If superhero comic art is a language unto itself, the work of legendary George Pérez is its Rosetta Stone.

 Arriving in the wake of Marvel's 'Heroes Reborn' relaunch which recast the Avengers, Fantastic Four, and others in their own separate continuity with very, very '90s sensibilities, Busiek and Pérez's Avengers managed to roll back the clock to a much more classic take on Earth's Mightiest Heroes while also pushing them forward in the Marvel Universe with new characters, new concepts, and new stories.

-In other words, Busiek and Pérez's Avengers is a perfect lens for Pérez's skill of bridging the generational gap between the genre-building artists who preceded and surrounded him and the contemporary style of any era in which he's working with the same level of skill and mass appeal.
+In other words, Busiek and Pérez's Avengers is a perfect lens for Pérez's skill of bridging the generational gap between the genre-building artists who preceded and surrounded him and the contemporary style of any era in which he worked with the same level of skill and mass appeal.(opens in new tab)

-And of course, the blockbuster success of Busiek and Pérez's Avengers among fans, critics, and creators alike led to Pérez's mainstream superhero career coming full-circle, as he and Busiek were drafted in 2003 to finally create the JLA/Avengers comic that had been waiting in the wings since the early '80s, crafting what remains essentially the perfect Marvel/DC crossover comic, full of fresh ideas to bolster the feelings that come with seeing the most iconic characters and concepts from Marvel and DC coming together, all under the pencil of the artist who, for many fans, remains the creative standard for both teams.
+And of course, the blockbuster success of Busiek and Pérez's Avengers among fans, critics, and creators alike led to Pérez's mainstream superhero career coming full-circle, as he and Busiek were drafted in 2003 to finally create the JLA/Avengers comic that had been waiting in the wings since the early '80s.
+Together they crafted what remains essentially the perfect Marvel/DC crossover comic, full of fresh ideas to bolster the feelings that come with seeing the most iconic characters and concepts from Marvel and DC coming together.
+And all under the pencil of the artist who, for many fans, remains the creative standard for both teams.

 And of course, it's got plenty of big fan-service moments (like the aforementioned Batman vs. Captain America fight) rendered exactly as you'd always wished they would be.

-Sadly, JLA/Avengers is currently out of print (and whoever needs to cast the spell or make the wish to get it back on shelves needs to do so sooner rather than later - hint, hint).
-But it remains the crowning achievement in Pérez's career of crowning achievements, and what's more, incontrovertible proof that George Pérez is the most definitive superhero artist of all time.
+So with scarcity and demand for the story at an all-time high, JLA/Avengers will remain the crowning achievement in Pérez's career of crowning achievements, and what's more, incontrovertible proof that George Pérez was and still is the most definitive superhero artist of all time.